About the degree programme

 Programme rankings

-Ranked in Europe's top 6 universities for sports-related subjects in the QS World University Rankings by Subject 2025.
+• Top 6 universities in Europe for sports-related subjects in the QS World University Rankings by Subject 2025

 Programme benefits